jane-creator/fluct-moving-habitat-model/figure2/runSimulations/readme.md

 How to recreate freq1bisect.mat:

 First run getDotData_uott_freq1.m.
 This will loop through many different grids so that you can see the convergence for your eigenvalues.
 The last file created will give you your first intervals on amplitudes.
+You'll notice that the numerical parameters, particularly the temporal parameter is small here, due to the fact we are using model parameters for which the system is close to a bifurcation.

-Then you can bisect on these amplitudes using bisectForAstar.m.
+Then you can bisect on these amplitudes within each interval using bisectForAstar.m.

 Saving your workspace will give you freq1bisect.mat.